bahlo/spockhub/README.md

 # Spockhub
-A Chrome extension to switch to the beatiful dark bar at GitHub which is used for Enterprise setups.
+A Chrome extension to switch to the beautiful dark bar at GitHub which is used for Enterprise setups.

 ![](screenshot.png)